Tableau VS Power BI

 Among the products offered by Tableau is Tableau Desktop, which is used for producing and publishing visuals, Tableau Prep for cleaning and preparing data before analysis, and Tableau Server for sharing and working together on data and visualizations throughout an organization.
 Tableau has gained popularity among companies and organizations seeking to make data-driven decisions because to its intuitive interface and strong visualization features.

-Key Differences Between Tableau and Power Bi
+Key Differences Between Tableau and Power BI

 Power BI and Tableau differ primarily in their user interface and ease of use, data handling capabilities, and integration with other tools and platforms.